andrewchilds/overcast/README.md

     $ npm -g install overcast
     ```

 3. You can now use Overcast from any directory.
-Running any overcast command will create the ~/.overcast config directory if it doesn't already exist.

-    ```sh
-    $ overcast list
-    ```

-4. Add your AWS/DigitalOcean/Linode API keys to `~/.overcast/variables.json` to use their respective commands, either manually or using the `var` command:
+Running any overcast command from anywhere will create the `~/.overcast` config directory if it doesn't already exist.
+Add your API keys to `~/.overcast/variables.json` to use their respective commands, either manually or using the `var` command:

     ```sh
     $ overcast var set AWS_KEY my_aws_key